 - Are you working on anything outside of work?

 - Are you watching anything on Netflix or Hulu?

 - What do you like to do outside of work?

 - What did you do over the weekend?

 Root out harassment and discrimination.

 Most businesses will at some point encounter employees who don’t get along, often because of differences of opinion or personalities.
 This can negatively impact productivity and make the workplace uncomfortable.

 If a personal conflict arises in your company, first evaluate whether it is an issue of harassment or discrimination.
-If it is, interview the people involved, look for corroboration, and take appropriate action against wrongdoers.
-If an employee files a complaint with the Equal Employment Opportunity Commission (EEOC), you’ll lose time and money responding to investigations, dealing with the negative publicity, and potentially paying legal fees and damages.
-You can minimize the chances of a complaint by following simple steps to quickly address the issue upfront.
+There are various complaints that employees could have, but they will almost definitely fall under one of those two categories.
+If it does, interview the people involved, look for corroboration, and take appropriate action against wrongdoers.
+If an employee files a legal complaint with the Equal Employment Opportunity Commission (EEOC), you’ll lose time and money responding to investigations, dealing with the negative publicity, and potentially paying legal fees and damages.
+You can minimize the chances of complaints like these by following simple steps to quickly address issues upfront.